elkebir-group/Pharming/README.md

 ```

 ### pharming module
 Pharming can also be imported a python module.
+See [tutorial.ipynb](tutorial.ipynb) for more details.
 ```
 from pharming.pharming import Pharming import pandas as pd